05/24/2015Location: Burlingham House Visitor Center Time: 1:00 PM to 2:00 PM Fee Information: Free but registration is required

-On Sunday May 19, from 1:00 to 2:00 p.m., discover the Nature of Love at Weir Farm National Historic Site with local scholar, poet, and volunteer Bonnie Tremante.
+On Sunday, May 24 from 10:00 to 11:00 am, discover the Nature of Love at Weir Farm National Historic Site with local scholar, poet, and volunteer Bonnie Tremante.
 Bonnie will discuss love letters exchanged between artist Julian Alden Weir and his then fiancée Anna Dwight Baker during the summer of 1882.
 In the letters, Julian and Anna express their deep affection for each other, their observations of nature, and nature's role in fostering the bond between them.
-Enjoy a walk through the spring landscape of Weir Farm National Historic Site as you learn about the connection between the art, the love, and the landscape that fundamentally affected Weir's appreciation of his Branchville farm.
+Enjoy a walk through the lush, summer landscape of Weir Farm National Historic Site as you learn about the connection between art, love, and landscape that fundamentally affected Weir's appreciation of his Branchville farm.
 There is no fee to participate, but registration is required and space is limited.
-To register or for more information about the Nature of Love walk, please call 203-834-1896 ext.
+To register or for more information about the Nature of Love Walk, please call 203-834-1896 ext.
 28.

 Bonnie Tremante graduated with a B.A. in English from Pennsylvania State University, an M.A. in Reading and Language Arts from Montclair University, and earned a Humanities and Writing Certificate of Advanced Study from Wesleyan University.
 She taught for 14 years in the Wilton Public School system in the English Department.
-Bonnie continues to explore her love of literature and art by volunteering at Weir Farm National Historic Site, where she enjoys transcribing historic letters and presenting special interpretive programs.
+Bonnie continues to explore her love of literature and art by volunteering at Weir Farm National Historic Site, where she enjoys transcribing historic letter, staffing the historic studios as a Studio Docent, and presenting special interpretive programs.